Bilican/Sparse_PEFT/README.md

   - `lora/`: LoRA-specific results and visualizations
   - `dataset/`: Dataset examples and visualizations

+## Dataset Acknowledgment

+The dataset used in this work is from the [DreamBooth repository](https://github.com/google/dreambooth) by Google.
+We use their dataset of subjects for our fine-tuning experiments to maintain consistency with prior work and enable fair comparison.

 ## Citation

 If you find this work useful, please cite our paper: